vlensys/Firnauhi/README.md

 # Firnauhi

-### Firmament that doesn't snitch or autoupdate, compatible with Taunahi.
+### Firmament that doesn't snitch or auto-update, compatible with Taunahi.
 Made for use with Taunahi and other cheat/legit mods, and for users who care about their privacy and hate auto-updates.

 Check out the best addon for Taunahi - https://github.com/jetzalel/ihanuat